RadiologyInfo - The radiology information resource for patients

 • Ultrasound scanning gives a clear picture of soft tissues that do not show up well on x-ray images.

-• Ultrasound is particularly valuable for evaluating abdominal pain in young children.
+• Ultrasound is very useful for evaluating abdominal, pelvic or scrotal pain in children.

 Risks